-Encourage, through technical and financial assistance, expansion of waterdependent uses in Designated Port Areas and developed harbors, redevelopment of urban waterfronts, and expansion of physical and visual access.
+Encourage, through technical and financial assistance, expansion of water-dependent uses in Designated Port Areas and developed harbors, re-development of urban waterfronts, and expansion of physical and visual access.

-The DTW MHP includes an amplification to ensure that water-dependent activities, including ferry services and marinas, are not adversely affected by the construction of design of new projects.
+The DTW MHP requires sites with WDUZ to provide facilities for water-dependent uses, including water transportation and the Harborwalk.
 Offsets and license fees are directed to increasing water transportation within the DTW MHP.